 - a.
 The supervisor or OIC, after being notified of a level 2 or 3 use of force, shall immediately respond to the scene and conduct a preliminary investigation into the use of force.
-The supervisor or OIC, after being notified of a Level 3 use of force, will immediately notify the on duty Watch Commander, who shall notify the Deputy Chief of Police. - b.
+The supervisor or OIC, after being notified of a Level 3 use of force, will immediately notify the on-duty commanding officer, who shall notify the Deputy Chief of Police and the Detective Division Commander. - b.
 While at the scene of a use of force incident the supervisor or OIC shall visibly inspect the subject for injury, interview the subject for complaints of pain, and ensure that the subject receives needed medical attention. - c.
 While at the scene of a use of force incident the Supervisor, or Officer in Charge shall photograph all injuries and all areas where the officer reports striking the subject.
 Photographs of the subject shall be taken even when there are no visible signs of injury.

-2. Use of Force Investigation
+2. Use of Force Investigation - Level 2

 - a.)
 When notified of a level 2 use of force the supervisor or OIC will respond to the scene on a priority basis and shall do the following: - 1.
 Document the scene of the incident. - 2.
-Interview any medical personnel concerning the injuries sustained and their consistency with the use of force reported.

-- 3. Collect or cause to be collected all evidence of use of force. - 4.
+Interview any medical personnel concerning the injuries sustained and their consistency with the use of force reported. - 3.
+Collect or cause to be collected all evidence of use of force. - 4.
 Identify and interview any witnesses. - 5.
 Obtain, review, and sign the completed Use of Force Report. - 6.
 Forward a copy of the signed and completed Use of Force Report to the on duty Watch Commander. - 7.
 Summarize his/her investigation and findings. - b.)
-The Watch Commander shall review all Use of Force Reports and shall forward them to the Deputy Chief of Police.
+The commanding officer and department's Defense Tactics Instructor shall review all Use of Force Reports and will forward them to the Deputy Chief of Police.